rebeccaalpert/virtual-assistant/packages/module/patternfly-docs/content/extensions/chatbot/examples/demos/Canvas.md

 import PFIconLogoReverse from '../UI/PF-IconLogo-Reverse.svg';
 import userAvatar from '../Messages/user_avatar.svg';

-### Canvas

-To let users work with generated or editable content alongside a conversation, you can open a canvas drawer next to a fullscreen ChatBot.
-The following demo places the ChatBot on the left and a PatternFly drawer on the right.
-Canvas content is fully flexible&mdash;this example uses a PatternFly [`<CodeEditor>`](/components/code-editor), but you can render any React node in the canvas.
+**Canvas** lets users work with generated or editable content alongside a conversation.
+Canvas content is fully flexible, allowing you to render any content suitable for your use case.
+It is recommended to only utilize canvas mode with a fullscreen Chatbot.

-Canvas mode is launched by clicking the **Canvas** label below the message bar.
-You can also enable or disable canvas mode from the attach menu, and dismiss the label to exit canvas mode.
+## Composable structure

-Apply the `pf-chatbot__canvas*` classes from `@patternfly/chatbot` so the drawer matches ChatBot backgrounds and fills the fullscreen layout.
+When utilizing a canvas layout, it's recommended to use a PatternFly [drawer](/components/drawer).
+You must apply the `pf-chatbot__canvas*` classes from `@patternfly/chatbot` so the drawer matches ChatBot backgrounds and fills the fullscreen layout.

-<br /><br />
-Your code structure should look like this:
+The general recommended structure is as follows:

 ```noLive
 <Chatbot displayMode={ChatbotDisplayMode.fullscreen}>